 Netherlands Self employed and Startup Visa

 If you want to move to the Netherlands to start your own business or work as a freelancer, you will have to apply for a Netherlands self-employment and Startup visa.
+Americans are eligible to apply for the DAFT visa.

 Each visa has different requirements, conditions, restrictions and validity length.
 Please click on the relevant visa in order to get more information about them.